 But the AMEX Delta Gold card will get the primary cardholder and up to eight companions traveling on the same reservation their first standard checked bag free.
 With this perk, you could make up for the annual fee after just a single trip.

-Other Delta cards, like the Platinum Delta SkyMiles® Credit Card from American Express ($195 annual fee) (see rates & fees) and Delta Reserve® Credit Card from American Express ($450 annual fee) (see rates & fees) also come with this free baggage perk.
+Other Delta cards, like the Platinum Delta SkyMiles® Credit Card from American Express ($195 Annual Fee ($250 if application is received on or after 1/30/2020) (see rates & fees) and Delta Reserve® Credit Card from American Express ($450 annual fee) ($550 if application is received on or after 1/30/2020) (see rates & fees) also come with this free baggage perk.
 But they have much higher annual fees.

 Delta no longer has an award chart.
 So it’s trickier to tell how much your next award flight will cost.
 This can be a big problem if you don’t have a flexible schedule that allows you to pick and choose the best deals.